-Applicants who apply after the deadline will be considered subject to the availability of places.
-Interviews will be arranged on an individual basis (and are likely to be on a Monday morning or a Wednesday).
+Applicants who apply after the deadline will be considered subject to the availability of places, and interviews scheduled for Wednesday 10th July 2019.

-10. Course Dates 2017-2018.
+10. Course Dates 2019-2020.

 The following dates are provisional and will be confirmed on offer of a place on the course: